How to Beat the Fear of Filtering

 Too much low-pass filtering and you end up with an instrument that sounds like it’s coming through the wall.

-Try it, cut all the high end down to about 500 Hz or so and listen to how you’ve effectively created a wall between your ears and your sound source.
+Try it, cut all the high end down to about 500 Hz or so and listen to how you’ve effectively created a wall between source.

 But how do you beat the fear of filtering too much?